 - Mutual recognition of qualifications and relevant licences (including audit, banking and insurance licences).

-8. My business is based in Ireland and only has Irish customers.
+5. My business is based in Ireland and only has Irish customers.
 Will I be affected by Brexit?

 It’s certainly possible that Brexit will have minimal impact on your business but it’s important to consider your business processes from as many angles as possible.

-So you may need to source new suppliers to avoid possible delays and extra costs involved with potential customs duties, or plan these delays and fees into your existing procedures.
+So you may need to source new suppliers to avoid possible delays and extra costs involved with potential VAT and customs duties, or plan these delays and fees into your existing procedures.

 You might hold data on UK citizens who are customers, or suppliers, in which case sharing it with suppliers or customers in the UK might require special measures (see How will Brexit affect the GDPR? below).

-If nothing else, all Irish businesses will serve a client or customer base that will be affected by Brexit changes so some forethought on how Brexit will apply to your business is necessary.
+If nothing else, all Irish businesses will serve a client or customer base that will be affected by Brexit changes, so some forethought on how Brexit will apply to your business is necessary.

-Irish manufacturers or service players serving Irish businesses are likely to be in demand because of any newly-arisen difficulties and issues surrounding imports from the UK.
+Irish manufacturers or service players serving Irish businesses are likely to be in demand because of any newly arisen difficulties and issues surrounding imports from the UK.